dkchcl/DevOps/Notes/Docker/Dockers.md

 **Scalability:** Docker’s scalability features facilitated the developers in making easier of their applications handling at time of workloads increment.

 #### Container:

 **what is Container?**

+A container is simply an isolated process with all of the files it needs to run.
+If you run multiple containers, they all share the same kernel.
+A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 A Docker container is a standardized, encapsulated environment that runs applications.
 A container is managed using the Docker API or CLI.
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 ```powershell
 docker pull nginx